 To give you an idea of how much is “200 mg of caffeine”, see the following guide:

+So if you restrict yourself to one or at max two of the above items in a day, then you are alright.
 There are few things you need to keep in mind while putting the above inferences and research in perspective.
-While studies have proved a relation between high caffeine content and fertility, there are no high-quality studies done on this topic that shows a direct link between caffeine and fertility.
-However, since there is a risk factor, however minimal, it is best to avoid consuming caffeine in high quantities while you are trying to conceive.
-Saying good bye to caffeine has multiple advantages because it does lead other proven health related problems such as insomnia, restlessness, high blood pressure, muscle tremors and an upset stomach.
-So overall, we are to gain if we reduce the caffeine content in our daily diet.
+While studies have proved a relation between high caffeine content and fertility, there are no high-quality studies done on this topic that show a direct link between caffeine and fertility.